 Korean pancakes, Jeon or PaJeon are not only popular in Korea, but also Japan.
 The Japanese word for these Korean vegetable pancakes is known as Chijimi.
 The Indonesian vegetable fritter recipe is called Bakwan Sayur.
 It’s not that difficult to make this simple Korean vegetable pancake recipe, you’ll actually only need some common ingredients.
 All of these can be found at most grocery stores, so there’s no excuse not to make this delicious dish!
 It only takes a few simple ingredients like carrot and zucchini to make this dish.

-Unique Texture of Korean Pancakes
+Why the Unique Texture of Korean Pancakes?

 Korean pancakes are known for their unique flavorful texture.
 So, this texture is crispy, yet chewy tender inside the pancake.
 I have discovered a great way to achieve this texture, while also keeping it gluten-free.
 I use an all-purpose gluten free flour, such as Bob Red Mill’s Gluten-Free all-purpose flour, which has rice flour, potato starch, sorghum flour, and garbanzo bean flour.
 The key is the addition of the rice flour, so if you use a regular all-purpose flour, use my recipe variation suggestion below to add in some rice flour.